Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12

 - Feeling helpless

 Phone or internet psychics can sometimes tell you with shocking accuracy about your current feelings or situation.
-That's because the people who call mostly have some or all of the above traits.
+That's because the people who call them mostly have some or all of the above traits.
 Experienced phone psychics will also listen to your tone, your accent, and even background noises in order to decide what to tell you.
 According to statistics, both rich and poor people call psychics, and half a million women said they'd gladly spend $1000 (if they had it) on a psychic friend they could talk to regularly.

 The job of a fake psychic is to keep clients coming back, get them "addicted" to psychic readings, and take their money (most goes to the network, not the psychic) until the client either feels better or wakes up and smells the coffee.

 Most "psychics" work for networks.
-Only 0.1% (2011-2014 statistics) work outside of networks, according to the American Federation of Certified Psychics and Mediums.
-These networks attract and tempt people with an initial offer for a free or discounted reading, but will try to get you to pay about $80 for a "second reading" or phone rates ranging from $1.99 to $6.99 per minute.
+Only 0.1 percent (2011-2014 statistics) work outside of networks, according to the American Federation of Certified Psychics and Mediums.
+These networks attract and tempt people with an initial offer for a free or discounted reading, but will try to get them to pay about $60 to $100 for a "second reading," or phone rates ranging from $1.99 to $6.99 per minute.

 Before you get to speak to a psychic reader on the phone, a clerk or salesperson will pry for all sorts of detailed information about you, and then hard-sell you on more than you want.
 Understand that the salesperson thinks you're a sucker just because you called.
 Listen carefully to the clerk's description of your options and the charges.
 If anything sounds slick or very expensive, object to it immediately.
 Say, "Stop!" and, "Will you explain that again?"
 Say, "But your ad said two dollars a minute.
 Why do you now say $6.99?"
 Troubled callers tend to be vulnerable and passive and easily distracted by fast talk.
 Stay conscious of how much money they intend to take from your credit card.